-Unlike these other two marinas, Willow Beach Marina, Willow Beach Road (tel.
-928/767-4747; www.willowbeachharbor.com), 14 miles south of Hoover Dam (56 miles north of Kingman), is on a free-flowing stretch of the Colorado River downstream from Black Canyon.
-The river here is bounded by rugged, rocky slopes and canyon walls and is one of the prettiest stretches of the Colorado between Hoover Dam and Yuma.
-If you want to explore this scenic stretch of river on your own, you can rent a canoe ($15 per hour), kayak ($10 to $20 per hour), or motorboat ($25 to $50 per hour).
-On Sundays and Mondays throughout the year, motorboats are prohibited on this stretch of the river.
+Unlike these other two marinas, Willow Beach Marina, Willow Beach Rd. (tel.
+480-336-8601), 14 miles south of Hoover Dam, is on a free-flowing stretch of the Colorado River downstream from Black Canyon.
+Bounded by rugged, rocky slopes and canyon walls, this is one of the prettiest stretches of the Colorado between Hoover Dam and Yuma.
+To explore this scenic stretch of river on your own, you can rent a canoe ($15 per hour), kayak ($10 to $20 per hour), or motorboat ($40 per hour) at the marina.
+Note: On Sundays and Mondays year-round, motorboats and personal watercraft are prohibited on this stretch of the river.

-Despite the area’s decidedly watery orientation, there’s quite a bit of mountainous desert here that's home to bighorn sheep, roadrunners, and other wildlife.
-This land was also once home to several indigenous tribes, and petroglyphs scratched into rocks are reminders of the people who lived here before the first European settlers arrived.
-The best place to see petroglyphs is Grapevine Canyon, due west of Laughlin, Nevada, in the southwest corner of the National Recreation Area.
+Despite the area’s decidedly watery orientation, there’s quite a bit of mountainous desert here, home to bighorn sheep, roadrunners, and other wildlife.
+You’ll also find petroglyphs scratched into rocks, relics of the people who lived here before European settlers arrived; the best place to see petroglyphs is Grapevine Canyon, due west of Laughlin, Nevada, in the southwest corner of the National Recreation Area.
 To reach Grapevine Canyon, take Nev.
-163 west from Laughlin to milepost 13 and turn right on the marked dirt road.
-From the highway, it's about 2 miles to the turnoff for the parking area.
+163 west from Laughlin to milepost 13, turn right on the marked dirt road, and drive about 2 miles.
 From the trail head, it’s less than a quarter-mile to the petroglyph-covered jumble of rocks at the mouth of Grapevine Canyon.
 Covering the boulders are thousands of cryptic symbols, as well as ancient illustrations of bighorn sheep.
-To see these petroglyphs, you’ll have to do a lot of scrambling, so wear sturdy shoes (preferably hiking boots).
+To see them, you’ll have to do a lot of scrambling, so wear sturdy shoes (preferably hiking boots).